Hanley's Clause

 c) litigation risks],

-and related scenario analysis as recommended by the International Financial Reporting Standards Foundation (IFRS); and
+and related scenario analysis as set out in the International Sustainability Standards Board standards (IFRS S1 and IFRS S2); and

-1.5.2 how wider local and global stakeholders (including employees, clients, end customers and supply chain partners) may be affected by both climate risk and the transition to a low carbon economy in relation to the proposed transaction and how the Parties might help to improve their resilience.
+1.5.2 how wider local and global stakeholders (including employees, clients, end customers and supply chain partners) may be affected by climate risk and the transition to a low-carbon economy in relation to the proposed transaction and how the Parties might help to improve their resilience.

-[1.6 If having considered the risks [summarised in paragraph 1.5] the Parties conclude that there are [significant] climate risks present in the [proposed transaction] they will, as a Condition Precedent or Condition Subsequent, agree a plan to mitigate the risks identified.]
+[1.6 If, having considered the risks [in paragraph 1.5], the Parties conclude that there are [significant] climate risks present in the [proposed transaction] they will, as a Condition Precedent or Condition Subsequent, agree a plan to mitigate the risks identified.]

-[1.7 The Parties shall conduct the proposed transaction and related due diligence in accordance with the Green Transaction Execution Protocols annexed at Schedule 1.]
+[1.7 The proposed transaction and related due diligence shall be conducted in accordance with the Green Transaction Execution Protocols annexed at Schedule 1.]

 Schedule 1